 Property Name Description Data Type Required Default auth_url Specify the authentication url for OpenStack (should be the Keystone endpoint ie: http://your-openstack: 5000/v2.0). string yes tenant_id Specify the OpenStack tenant id to use. string Either this or tenant_name should be pro- vided. tenant_name Specify the OpenStack tenant name to use. string Either this or tenant_id should be pro- vided. user_domain_name Specify the domain name where the user is located (Identity v3 only). string yes (if use Iden- tity v3) project_id Specify the ID of the project to lo- gin with (Identity v3 only). string Either this or project_name should be pro- vided. project_name Specify the name of the project to login with (Identity v3 only). string Either this or project_id should be pro- vided. user_name Specify the OpenStack user name to use. string yes password Specify the OpenStack password to use. string yes region Specify the OpenStack region to use string no RegionOne private_network_name Specify the name of private net- work to use as primary admin- stration network between Yorc and Compute instances.
-It should be a private network accessible by this instance of Yorc. string Required to use the PRIVATE keyword for TOSCA admin networks provisioning_over_fip_allow default_security_groups ed This allows to perform the provisioning of a Compute over the associated floating IP if it exists.
-This is useful when Yorc is not deployed on the same private network than the provisioned Compute.
-Default security groups to be used when creating a Compute instance. boolear list of strings no false It should be a comma-separated list of security group names sumgs insecure Trust self-signed SSL certificates boolear no no false cacert_file Specify a custom CA certificate when communicating over SSL.
+It should be a private network accessible by this instance of Yorc. string Required to use the PRIVATE keyword for TOSCA admin networks provisioning_over_fip_allowe sioning of a Compute over the as- sociated floating IP if it exists.
+This is useful when Yorc is not deployed on the same private network than the provisioned Compute. boolean 1 no false default_security_groups Default security groups to be used when creating a Compute instance.
+It should be a comma-separated list of security group names list of strings no insecure Trust self-signed SSL certificates boolean no false cacert_file Specify a custom CA certificate when communicating over SSL.
 You can specify either a path to the file or the contents of the certificate string no cert Specify client certificate file for SSL client authentication.
-You can specify either a path to the file or the contents of the certificate string no 4 5 Builtin locations types configu Specify client private key file for SSL client authentication.
+You can specify either a path to the file or the contents of the certificate string no 4 5 Builtin locations types configur ation Specify client private key file for SSL client authentication.
 You can specify either a path to the file or the contents of the key string no -29